 A similar condition causing pain on the inside of the elbow is golfer’s elbow (also known as medial epicondylitis).

-The main symptom of tennis elbow is pain that:
+The main symptom of tennis elbow is joint pain that:

-Tennis elbow usually affects one arm more than the other (usually the dominant arm).
+Tennis elbow usually affects one arm more than the other (usually the dominant arm) and you may experience crepitus.

 You should see your GP if the pain is affecting you or has lasted a long time.